Author of

 What does Space mean to you?
 Do you have enough of it?
 Too little, too much?
 How do you make space… for Space?
 This piece was composed for an evening of Poetic Alchemy held in Boulder, Colorado, in the spring of 2019.

-Light up your mind and nourish your soul with communiqués from the creative team behind Metapsychosis Journal.
-With every full moon, Transmissions brings you news, features, events, signal boosts, and intimations from the evolving edges of contemporary spiritual thought.
+Light up your mind and nourish your soul with communiqués from the creative team behind Metapsychosis.
+Every week, Transmissions brings you news, features, events, signal boosts, and intimations from the evolving edges of contemporary spiritual thought.
 Sign up free and receive your first issue when you confirm your email.